Cynteo Alert Bridge Documentation

 4. Wait 1-2 minutes

-5. Verify incident in SolarWinds
+5. Verify incident created in your ITSM platform

 6. Restore original threshold